Caesarovich/legalize/README.md

 This package provides a set of functions to validate and sanitize filenames for different operating systems.

+Please read the [documentation](https://pub.dev/documentation/legalize/latest/) for more information.

 > **Note:** This package is still in development and may not be stable.
 Please use with caution.

 ## Features

-- [x] Validate filenames for Windows
+- ✅ Validate filenames for Windows
-- [x] Validate filenames for Linux
-- [x] Validate filenames for MacOS
+- ✅ Validate filenames for Linux, macOS, and other POSIX systems

 > **Note:** While this package strives to provide a comprehensive solution for validating filenames, it may not cover all types of file system or edge cases.
 Please report any issues you encounter.